Ayushjain1722/Linkedin-Profile-Scraper/README.md

 4. Finally put the output as a JSON file which the user can download.

+UI Screenshots:

+GIF showing the process for a dummy profile link:

+Input example:

+Output example:

+Challenges:
+1.
+2.
+3.

+Course(s) Undertaken for this project / References:
+1. JetBrains NLP Project: Web Scraping using BeautifulSoup (~20 hours project for scraping news articles from a website).
+2. BeautifulSoup Documentation

 Recommended Requirements:
 1. Good internet conection (about 1 Mbps speed)